TashaunGrier/TashaunGrier/README.md

 - 👋 Hi, I’m @TashaunGrier
-- 👀 I’m interested in becoming a Cybersecurity Analyst
+- 👀 I’m interested in becoming a Cybersecurity
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Network+
 - 💞️ I’m looking to collaborate on anything that can help me grow
-- 📫 How to reach me email mgttmllc@gmail.com
+- 📫 How to reach me email tashaung777@gmail.com

 <!---
 TashaunGrier/TashaunGrier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.